-Cell-permeable, myristoylated form of pep2m (Cat.
+Pep2m, myristoylated is a cell-permeable, myristoylated form of pep2m (Cat.
 No. 1595).
-Peptide inhibitor of the interaction between the C-terminus of the GluR2 (AMPA receptor) subunit and N-ethylmaleimide-sensitive fusion protein (NSF), a protein that regulates AMPA receptor function.
+Peptide inhibitor of the interaction between the C-terminus of the GluA2 (AMPA receptor) subunit and N-ethylmaleimide-sensitive fusion protein (NSF), a protein that regulates AMPA receptor function.
 Reduces postsynaptic currents in CA1 neurons, AMPA-mediated currents in cultured hippocampal neurons and AMPA receptor surface expression.

 (Modifications: Lys-1 = N-terminal Myr)